How Dr. Bronner’s, Seventh Generation, Patagonia, Danone North America, and Ben & Jerry’s conduct environmental management

 - The environment

 Incorporating sustainability into business operations — especially in global supply chains — is one of the biggest challenges that companies face today.
-However, B Corps have years of experience solving sustainability issues and can be a great source of inspiration.
+However, B Corps have years of experience solving sustainability issues and can be a great source of inspiration when attempting to go green.
 We researched a handful of B Corps — Dr. Bronner’s, Seventh Generation, Patagonia, Danone North America, and Ben & Jerry’s — to discover how they’re using sustainability efforts to reduce greenhouse gas emissions, conserve natural resources, and improve environmental performance.

 Here are some high-level takeaways: